jesseward/songexplorer/README.md

 ![Song Explorer](http://lh3.googleusercontent.com/FOJvQH9QkBAyUsnefWKKY-F4JvSAQQ80FXX0PnJSiIXM9J0BSG0F4pWmBpwzAtmFTLeHL7HroAW_2Q "Song Explorer")

-Google Home assistant for music recommendations, built with Go and Redis &amp; Flask.
+Google Home assistant for music recommendations, built with Go and Redis.
 Using Google Home and API.ai

 In a nutshell this service consists of the following